© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Icehouse and ponds at Hanbury Hall is a scheduled monument protected by Historic England under reference 1019500.
 View the official record →

-The Icehouse and ponds at Hanbury Hall is a Georgian-period water feature complex associated with the grand country house at Hanbury, Worcestershire.
+The Icehouse and ponds at Hanbury Hall are a set of eighteenth-century structures associated with the country house estate near Droitwich in Worcestershire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019500.

 Icehouse and ponds at Hanbury Hall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019500.